noobydp/moonraker/docs/configuration.md

 #   been paused it will automatically resume.
 Note that neither
 #   the job_transition_delay nor the job_transition_gcode are
 #   applied in this case.
 The default is False.
+pause_on_startup: True
+#   When true and used load_on_startup: true, the job queue will
+#   load in a paused state so it will not automatically begin printing.
+#   This allows the job queue to be retained across restarts but
+#   allows control over when the jobs are started.
+#   The default is False to retain existing behaviour.
 automatic_transition: False
 #   When set to True the queue will automatically transition to
 #   the next job in the queue after the current job is complete.